aargar1/polaris/readme.md

 ## Tooling

-Polaris is compatable with the `yosys` toolchain.
+Polaris is plug-and-play compatable with the `yosys` toolchain.
 The [iCEStudio](https://icestudio.io/) development enviornment provides a great ecosystem for development on Polaris and iCE40-based boards in general.

 ## Acknowlegments